 - Provide legal services to individual community members to enhance organizations’ base building efforts

-- Provide expert legal advice and counsel to community organizations on issues such as incorporation and tax exemption, forming worker-owned cooperatives, and negotiating community benefits agreements with developers
+- Provide expert legal advice and counsel to community organizations and small businesses, including worker cooperatives, on issues such as entity formation, tax exemption, governance, commercial lease review and negotiation.

 - Support community organizations’ legislative advocacy efforts